Sharon-Li-77/React-practice/README.md

 ---

-## Kata Four - Pixel Party
+## Kata Four - Neglect the Pumpkin - oooo0000ooooo0000ooo

 ### User Story

-As a user, when I open the main page I should see 5 coloured squares.
+As a user, when I open the main page on Halloween I should see 3 pumpkins.

-When I click on one of the squares, it should change to another random colour.
+When I click on each pumpkin it should cycle through the increasing stages of decay, and once fully gross, it should return to its original state.

-When I double click on a square it should turn black permanently.

-When I right click on a square it should chan to a random colour even if it was a locked black square.
+Each pumpkin must decay independently of the others.

   <details style="padding-left: 2em">
     <summary>Tip</summary>
-Each square("pixel") will be its own component and the state for the `color` will live inside that component.

-Consider keeping the status of the pixel in the component as well, so it can remember if it's been locked to black or not.
+- Consider making your state for this component in the form of an object.
+- When updating state, use the spread operator

   </details>

 ---